Eschatologue/CM_wiki/docs/gameplay/downtime/crafting.md

 # Downtime Activity: Crafting

-A character who has the time, the money, and the needed tools can use downtime to craft armor, weapons, clothing, or other kinds of nonmagical gear.

-# Downtime Activity: Crafting

 A character who has the time, the money, and the needed tools can use downtime to craft **armor, weapons, clothing, or other kinds of nonmagical gear**.

 ## Resources and Resolution